 Consume 3 garlic cloves before breakfast every alternate day.

-Garlic contains diallylsulfide that helps inhibit oxidative stress, selenium present in garlic is known to have cancer-fighting properties, prevents DNA mutation and uncontrolled cell proliferation, and metastasis (17).
-A clinical trial conducted by Chinese scientists on cancer patients found that garlic lowered the chances of tumor formation by 33% and reduced stomach cancer by 52% (18).
+Garlic contains diallylsulfide that helps inhibit oxidative stress, selenium present in garlic is known to have cancer-fighting properties, prevents DNA mutation and uncontrolled cell proliferation, and metastasisi XA process involving the spread of cancer cells from their original site to different parts of the body.
+(17).
 So, if you want to lower the risk of cancer, consume garlic along with leading a healthy lifestyle.

 Garlic Dose For Fighting/Preventing Cancer